Baaja: Synopsis

 A free and compassionate human spirit is trapped in Shibu, an eleven-year-old boy.
-In order to guide Shibu's wandering energy on a constructive path, his widow mother sends him to the city from the village, with his uncle.
-But Shibu's carefree approach to life and his energetic response to reality, makes him a subject of annoyance to the neighbour as well as his own aunt.
-This forces his uncle to be strict with him and he takes him along to his shoe shop, in order to keep a watch on him, studying.
+In order to guide Shibu's wandering energy on a constructive path, his widow mother sends him to the city from the village with his uncle.
+But Shibu's carefree approach to life and his energetic response to reality make him a subject of annoyance to the neighbour as well as his own aunt.
+This forces his uncle to be strict with him, and he takes him along to his shoe shop in order to keep a watch on him while studying.
 But the situation leads Shibu on a different track.
-Being asked by the Uncle to carry a pair of shoes to a doctor's residence, Shibu ventures across the streets and lanes in his casual and carefree manner while encountering some stray incidents.
-But, then something very sudden and unpredictable happens, which invites him to show his true potential and real merit, to surprise the adults, effected by indifferent attitude.
+Being asked by the uncle to carry a pair of shoes to a doctor's residence, Shibu ventures across the streets and lanes in his casual and carefree manner while encountering some stray incidents.
+But then something very sudden and unpredictable happens, which invites him to show his true potential and real merit to surprise the adults, effected by his indifferent attitude.